Manage persistent state directories for bash scripts

 32%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 The description is too terse and lacks both specific concrete actions and explicit trigger guidance.
-While it identifies a reasonably distinct niche (persistent state for bash scripts), it fails to explain what specific operations it performs or when Claude should select it.
+While it identifies a reasonably distinct domain (persistent state for bash scripts), it fails to explain what specific operations it performs or when Claude should select it.
 The single verb 'manage' does not convey enough information for skill selection among many candidates.

 Suggestions